azumads/dlock/README.md

-To solve non-repeatable job run in an autoscale cluster.
+To solve running non-repeatable job in an autoscale cluster problem.

 Usage: